bakaid/nifi-minifi-cpp/README.md

 $ yum install gpsd-devel
 $ # (Optional) for PacketCapture Processor
 $ yum install libpcap-devel
-$ #depending on your yum repo you may need to manually build libcurl-openssl if you do not wish to use libcurl with NSS support.
-By default we will use NSS when libcurl-openssl is not available.
 ```

 ##### Aptitude based Linux Distributions